 If your artwork files do not meet our specifications, PakFactory is not responsible for any printing errors that can arise as a result.
 Please follow this guide carefully to prepare your artwork files.

-PakFactory accepts only .AI & .EPS files.
-It is best to use a vector-based software application such as Adobe Illustrator or Adobe InDesign for building art files, and saving/exporting your native file in PDF format before uploading to PakFactory.
+PakFactory accepts Illustrator AI, EPS and PDF files.
+It is best to use a vector-based software application such as Adobe Illustrator for building art files, and preferably saving & exporting your native file in PDF format before uploading to PakFactory.
 If any other file is sent to PakFactory that is not Illustrator AI, EPS or PDF, your order will not be processed and you will be subject to additional charges if you require our assistance to help convert your file to the required file format.

-Type and Font Size:
+Typography and Font Sizes:

 All type should be outlined in your final artwork file.
 Fonts below 10 point may not print legibly, especially if a font is thin (or features of a font are thin, like serifs or cross bars).
 When reversing type, use one weight heavier than the weight you intended to use.
 Avoid specifying small trademark and register mark symbols to print in reverse, as they may fill in when printed.